 Everyone at Local 1107 knew that their upcoming negotiations with Freudenberg NOK would be a contentious fight, and preparations began many months before entering negotiations.
 Earlier in 2019, the company had unilaterally implemented a new drug policy which included adding random drug testing.
 The local had grieved this policy and had an arbitration date set for June 2020.
-Local 1107’s long-time leader and chief steward, Mike Bluell, was forced out on medical leave six weeks after turning in new permanent restrictions.
-For six weeks he was allowed to work with those restrictions until one day that he got in an argument with his boss.
+Local 1107’s long-time leader and chief steward, Mike Bluell, was forced out on medical leave six weeks after he turned in new permanent restrictions from his doctor.
+For six weeks he was allowed to work with those restrictions until he got into an argument with his boss.
 That day, the company decided they could no longer accept his restrictions and that he would have to go on leave.
 The company dug in their heels even more in the months leading up to negotiations, refusing to settle even the most obvious grievances that the local filed.
 This meant that in addition to the regular scope of negotiations, the local came in proposing settlements to a number of grievances, Mike Bluell’s return to work, and a ban on random drug testing.

 In the last three-year contract, Local 1107 members successfully fought to get rid of a tiered wage scale.
 To do this, 50 percent of the members received a 2.5 percent pay increase in the final week of the contract.
 The company came into negotiations using this wage increase as an excuse to offer zero wage increases in the first year — a proposal that the company had not moved away from with only a week to go until the contract expired.